ajccom/d1ma/README.md

 ```
 	D1ma.updatePage();
 ```

-refresh current page with latest model.
+Refresh current page with latest model.

 ##D1ma.updateIncludePage

 ```
-	D1ma.updateIncludePage('hash', {text: 'included block update'});
+	D1ma.updateIncludePage('hash', {text: 'included page update'});
 ```

-refresh block included in current page.
+Refresh included page in current page.

-*when use updateIncludePage, there will be triggered included page's beforeload\load event defaulted in module and not only change HTML.*
+*If use updateIncludePage, there will be triggered included page's beforeload\load event defined in model and not just change HTML.*

 ##ViewModel